Naevan1/gnn_practice_summaries/README.md

 # gnn_practice_summaries
-Uploading my practice summaries on GNN's in order to have them available for my work laptop Here I will include notes on GNN from different videos and stuff - I just use this instead fo textbook to save some time for me.

 Size and shapes change in graphs, which is a problem when we know that in general NN expect a specific input( e.g. with images of different size we resize.)
 So we need a method that can handle arbitrary inptut shapes.